privong/prediction_tracker/README.md

 # Prediction Tracker

-Tools to maintain and interrogate a database of predictions to track forecases and outcomes.
+Tools to maintain and interrogate a database of predictions to track forecasts and outcomes.

 ## Usage